SI-Gen/jportal2/docs/Tutorials/creating-our-first-table.md

 ```
 The above file does quite a lot, in a small amount of code:

 * **Line 1** tells JPortal2 that you want to create a database called ExampleDatabase.
+Depending on the generator, this line may or may not be used.
 * **Line 2** tells JPortal2 to put the code generated from this file, into a namespace/package called com.example.db
 * **Line 3** tells JPortal2 that this code will be running in a microservice called ExampleServer.
 For the majority of your use cases, this is not important - this is really used for other private-source generators (not available to the public) that build off of JPortal2
 * **Line 5-11** tells JPortal2 we want to create a database table called TodoList, with 5 fields, as well as the types of the fields.
 See <TODO> for a full list of field types supported.
 The only interesting thing to note here, is that we are defining the ListType field as a SHORT, but we are also specifying that we want an Enum for the field, which contains two values, "Private" and "Public".
 More on this later.